-• Lesson observations/informal monitoring:
+Lesson observations:

-The music lead and the HT will observe music lessons across the school on a regular basis both formally as part of learning walks and informally.
+The music lead and the HT, Mr Williams will observe one music lesson per term in each class.
 The aim of this is to assess the enthusiasm of the teaching staff for the scheme and to monitor how effectively the lessons are being delivered.
 Teaching music can be daunting unless you have a musical background or training and so we feel it is important to get a clear picture of which teaching staff may be struggling so that relevant training can then be offered.